-- Automated process-If you would like to use an automated process that walks you through both the replication and connection tasks, you only need to complete the steps Establishing a connection using the automated Connection Wizard. - Manual process-If you want to go through the tasks manually, begin by Creating a replication set and then continue with Establishing a connection manually using the Connection Manager. - NAT or firewall-If your environment has a NAT or firewall configuration, you will need to begin with Creating a replication set and then follow the instructions for Establishing a connection across a NAT or firewall. - Simulating a connection-If you want to simulate a connection for planning purposes, begin by Creating a replication set and then continue with Simulating a connection.
+- Automated process-If you would like to use an automated process that walks you through both the replication and connection tasks, you only need to complete the Connection Wizard steps.
+See Establishing a data connection using the automated Connection Wizard on page 51. - Manual process-If you want to go through the tasks manually, begin by creating a replication set and then continue with establishing a connection.
+See Creating a replication set on page 53 and Establishing a connection manually using the Connection Manager on page 56. - NAT or firewall-If your environment has a NAT or firewall configuration, you will need to begin with creating a replication set and then follow the instructions for establishing a NAT connection.
+See Creating a replication set on page 53 and Establishing a connection across a NAT or firewall on page 60. - Simulating a connection-If you want to simulate a connection for planning purposes, begin by creating a replication set and then continue with establishing a simulated connection.
+See Creating a replication set on page 53 and Simulating a connection on page 62.